“Seek opportunities to show you care. The smallest gestures often make the biggest difference.”

 The way is in training. - Miyamoto Musashi, Book of Five Rings

 In the 1970's, Dr. Herbert Benson, a professor at the Harvard Medical School, identified the relaxation response as the body's opposite reaction to the stress response.
 The stress response features heightened levels of anxiety and adrenaline along with increased muscle tension, blood pressure and heart rate.
 Eliciting the relaxation response has been shown to feature lowered heart rate and blood pressure while brain wave activity mirrors that found in the zone or flow state which results in fluid and "effortless" movement.
 That material has been covered extensively in the previous two essays on this site.
 Since Dr. Benson's best-selling book, The Relaxation Response was published in 1975, many sports psychologists and performance coaches have introduced mindfulness and breathwork to their clients in the worlds of entertainment, business, sports and the military.
-Over the last 40 years, Dr. Benson and his team have researched and discussed how the harmful affects of stress and anxiety may be ameliorated through meditation programs and other relaxation response exercises.
+Over the last 40 years, Dr. Benson and his team have researched and discussed how the harmful effects of stress and anxiety may be ameliorated through meditation programs and other relaxation response exercises.
 They have also conveyed how such exercises can benefit those seeking improved performance levels in their respective undertakings.

 There are any number of ways to engage in this practice but Dr. Benson and his associates have used the ensuing approach to trigger the relaxation response at the Harvard Medical School for decades.
 The following is adapted from his book, Relaxation Revolution as well as Jayne Storey's books Breathe Golf and Connected Golf.